romainsacchi/wurst-premise-training-2024/README.md

 # Training day on scenario-based LCA and prospective LCA: hands-on with `wurst` and `premise`

-This repository holds the teaching material for the training day on `wurst` and `premise` held on
-May the 16th, offered by the Sustainable Systems Research Group (SSRG) at the University of Toronto.
+This repository holds the teaching material for the training day on `wurst` and `premise` dispensed at the Sustainable Systems Research Group (SSRG) at the University of Toronto, as well as at the Spring School in Quebec City.

 ## Course objectives